microsoft/mariadb-connector-j/README.md

 </tr>
 </table>

+## Step to build and install from source
-## Tools prerequisite to build the drivers
+### Tools prerequisite to build the drivers
 * Java 1.8+
 * Maven

-## Step to build and install
 ### Build
 * Assuming the code directory is mariadb-connector-j
 * Git clone https://github.com/Microsoft/mariadb-connector-j .